Click on the following links for information:

 Good Standing.
 A student must maintain a C (2.0) cumulative grade point average to be considered in good academic standing by the University.

 Academic Probation.
 If a student’s cumulative grade point average is less than 2.0, the student will be placed on academic probation.
 Students on academic probation will not be permitted to take more than 13 credit hours.
-Students on academic probation will be assigned mid-term grades so they are aware of possible academic difficulties early in the semester.
-Students who are on academic probation are strongly encouraged to repeat courses in which “F” or “WF” grades were received during the next semester (or the next time the course is offered).
+Students will be given interim grades so they are aware of possible academic difficulties early in the semester.
+Students who are on academic probation are strongly encouraged to repeat courses in which “F” grades were received during the next semester (or the next time the course is offered).

 Academic Dismissal.
 Students who meet the following criteria will be academically dismissed unless exception is provided by the dean of the relevant college on a case-by-case basis: